CSC510-G35-Fall2022/Mental_Health/README.md

 The future roadmap has the issues organized showing future possible extensions to this project.

+## Final Bot Deployment

+When the bot is being finally deployed the slash commands must be registerd globally (registerd for every server).
+Right now (for development purposes), the slash commands are registered per guild mentioned in line 19.
+To register commands globally during final deployment, edit line 73 in main.js to remove slash commands being registerd for each server.

 ## License

 This project is distributed under the Apache License.
 See `LICENSE.txt` for more information.